Port Authority (film)

-Port Authority is a 2019 American-French drama film, written and directed by Danielle Lessovitz.
+Port Authority is a 2019 drama film written and directed by Danielle Lessovitz.
 It stars Fionn Whitehead, Leyna Bloom, McCaul Lombardi and Louisa Krause.
 Martin Scorsese serves as an executive producer under his Sikelia Productions banner.
-It had its world premiere at the Cannes Film Festival in the Un Certain Regard section on May 18, 2019.
-It was released in France on September 25, 2019, by ARP Selection, and was released in the United States on May 28, 2021, by Momentum Pictures.
+It premiered at the Cannes Film Festival in the Un Certain Regard section on May 18, 2019.
+It released in France on September 25, 2019, by ARP Selection, and was released in the United States on May 28, 2021, by Momentum Pictures.

 Plot

 A 20-year-old Midwesterner arrives in New York City, and catches eyes with a young woman, leading to the two falling in love, and discovering that she is a trans woman.